zachgk/catln/docs/contrib/building.md

 You can also use a retest similar to that defined in TypesTests from the REPL.

+To update the golden tests, run `GOLDEN_TEST_WRITE=1 stack test`.
+Alternatively, specific tests can be changed by deleting the files associated with those changes and allowing them to be regenerated.

 ### Webdocs

 Webdocs can be built using the standard way described in the [main building document](../building.md).
 In addition, another strategy for building webdocs can be done during development.
 It benefits from being somewhat faster to run, being runnable from the REPL without building code, and featuring live-reload for making changes to the webdocs.